 If you write content in the first line above the default Microsoft email signature, the recipient will not see the content.

-We recommend switching to the 365 add-in, which shows the email signature when composing the email, and it doesn't re-route your emails.
+We recommend switching to the Outlook add-in, which displays the email signature when composing emails and doesn't reroute your emails.

 It's difficult to add content by mistake in the first line above the email signature.